Wellcoaches trains health coaches that can help providers offer preventive and wellness care to help patients achieve their health goals.

 ABOUT THESE INTEGRATIVE HEALTH TOOLS

-At Samueli Integrative Health Programs, we believe that achieving optimal health and wellbeing requires an integrative health approach—one that combines and coordinates conventional medicine, self-care, and complementary and alternative medicine.
+At Healing Works Foundation, we believe that achieving optimal health and wellbeing requires an integrative health approach—one that combines and coordinates conventional medicine, self-care, and complementary and alternative medicine.

 Translating Evidence into Action

-Samueli Integrative Health Programs is a public service of H&S Ventures and does not profit from any of the tools featured in these summaries.
+Healing Works Foundation is a nonprofit organization and does not profit from any of the tools featured in these summaries.

 Patients: Contact your provider before starting any new health program.
 Show him/her these resources.